 This camp was part of the organized Marakkech desert trip.
 You can of course travel to Merzouga on your own and opt for a slightly more luxurious overnight stay in the desert.
 The most beautiful glamping sites in Merzouga are Desert Glamping, Desert Heart Luxury Camp, Sirocco Luxury Camp and Berber Camp.

 Rise and shine

 When we got back from we desert the berbers asked a tip.
-Unfortunately Jan carries the money and he wasn’t with me.
-I tried to explain that, but at that moment they became very unfriendly and disrespectful.
+I tried to explain I Jan had our bag with money, so I coun’t give a tip.
+But at that moment they became very unfriendly and disrespectful.
 I was a bit disappointed with this mentality and the fact that they could switch from super friendly to so angry.
 When I saw Jan he was even more disappointed.
-There was a dromedary in his line too little so he didn’t even do the sunrise dromedary ride.
+There was a dromedary too short in his line, so he didn’t even do the sunrise dromedary ride.
 They were just led to a parking spot and picked up by a bus.